Toyota banks on mobility technology for future growth

 Some analysts say companies should avoid suggesting cars sold today with such technology can safely drive themselves.

-Woven Planet, known previously as Toyota Research Institute, is working on technologies spanning “smart” cities, green energy and mobility solutions and robotics that are meant to eventually become consumer products, said Kuffner, who has worked on Google’s self-driving cars and robots at Boston Dynamics.
+Woven Planet, known previously as Toyota Research Institute-Advanced Development, is working on technologies spanning “smart” cities, green energy and mobility solutions and robotics that are meant to eventually become consumer products, said Kuffner, who has worked on Google’s self-driving cars and robots at Boston Dynamics.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama